PeterEriksson/dugb-3/README.md

 ## General info

 A social media app for Call of Duty gamers.
 Design is inspired by Twitter.
 Welcome to the Holy Gibb Bible.
 Your other home from Caldera/Verdansk.
-Post your thoughts, Rank your teammates, view satistics.
+Post your thoughts, rank your teammates, view satistics + more.

 ## Technologies